Elements of a Luau – Taro in Hawaiian Culture

 Taro brand poi

 Besides a luau, poi can be found in most grocery stores in Hawaii.
-Poi usually comes in either a plastic bag or small plastic container.
+Poi usually comes in either a plastic bag or a small plastic container.
 Popular brands include Taro Brand and Aloha Aina.

-If you’re interested in touring a lo’i or seeing the process of poi pounding, there are locations where you can not only visit, but participate and learn.
+If you’re interested in touring a lo’i or seeing the process of poi pounding, there are locations where you can not only visit but participate and learn.
 Ka’ala Farm in Waianae offers scheduled tours.
 Ka’ala Farm is part of a community program that works to educate visitors about Hawaiian traditions.

-If you’d like to learn about poi making and do a good deed at the same time, schedule a volunteer day at Papahana Kuaola.
-On the fourth Saturday of every month on Oahu, they welcome volunteers to come and work in their lo’i by planting, maintaining, harvesting, and pounding taro.
+If you’d like to learn about poi-making and do a good deed at the same time, schedule a volunteer day at Papahana Kuaola.They welcome volunteers to come and work in their lo’i by planting, maintaining, harvesting, and pounding taro.
 It’s a fun, educational day out.

 Modern Taro Dishes

 Taro chips are a crunchy treat.
 A little thicker and sturdier than a typical potato chip, a taro chip holds its shape better than a potato chip and has a satisfying crunch.
-Taro chips are also healthier than potato chips, because they have more fiber and beneficial starches.
+Taro chips are also healthier than potato chips because they have more fiber and beneficial starches.
 Outside Hawaii, they can often be found at Asian markets.

 Taro malasadas—a kind of doughnut—and poi mochi balls are common snack staples in the islands.
 Poi adds a beautiful, vibrant purple color to pastries and breads.
 These poi desserts have also become part of many luau menus.